-Faculty and staff who are enrolled in one of the University health plans administered by Southern Health may be covered as “out of area” through the plans, but employees need to contact Southern Health to verify this and to determine how to use their plans overseas, before traveling.
-Likewise, students traveling to foreign countries should also make sure what they need to do if they need medical attention, so their medical insurance will respond on their behalf.
+Faculty and staff who are enrolled in one of the University health plans administered by Human Resources may be covered as “out of area” through the plans, but employees need to contact their health care provider before traveling to verify this and to determine how to use their plans overseas.
+Likewise, students traveling to foreign countries should also make sure they have medical insurance that will respond if they need medical attention.

 Travel Assistance Program

-It is recommended that Faculty and staff sign up for the Travel Assistance Program coordinated by University Human Resources Benefits Office prior to traveling overseas.
-This coverage is at no cost to employees and will provide assistance in coordinating treatment and communication with health insurance companies.
+Prior to traveling overseas, it is recommended that Faculty and staff sign up for the Travel Assistance Program coordinated through Travel and Expense Services.
+This coverage is at no cost to academic employees and will provide assistance in coordinating treatment and communication with health insurance companies.

 The Travel Assistance Program is available to the following two groups of travelers:

 - All faculty and staff traveling on U.Va. business.
 While there is no cost to the traveling staff or faculty member for this coverage, enrollment is necessary.
-Coverage can be obtained by contacting the University's Human Resources Benefits Office.
+Coverage can be obtained by contacting Procurement’s Travel and Expense Services.